 40 Minute Lesson: for adults making up a missed group class, and for older children (8-13 years old.)

-50 Minute Lesson and Longer: for experienced, advanced students, enough time to have guidance with scales, etudes, and works.
+50 Minute Lesson and Longer: for intermediate to advanced students, enough time to have guidance with scales, etudes, and works.

 If you are in the Windham, or Portland, Maine area, please be in touch to schedule an in-person lesson.
-It is absolutely required that everyone attending the lesson be fully vaccinated, and masking may be required depending on the current state of Covid, and your, and my personal preference.
-Many styles of playing are available to learn, classical, jazz, folk, and if you wish, approaches to improvisation, how to support and harmonize with a band or vocalists, etc. It would be my pleasure to make you a customized program for your development.
+It is required that everyone attending the lesson be fully vaccinated, and masking may be needed depending on the current state of Covid, and your, and my personal preference.
+Many styles of playing are available to learn, classical, jazz, folk, and if you wish, approaches to improvisation, how to support and harmonize with a band or vocalists, etc. It would be my pleasure to design a program tailored to your interests, and development.

 Please make any cancellation/rescheduling request 24 hours in advance.
 Lessons canceled inside of this time frame should be paid.
 Short-notice illness cancelations are acceptable, but please, not frequently.
 Thank you for your understanding.

 Please make tuition by Zelle (firstname.lastname@example.org) Venmo (stringschool).
 You may also remit tuition via PayPal (email@example.com).
-If using a credit card via PayPal, please add 4% of the amount as PayPal does require a fee.
+If using a credit card via PayPal, please add 4% of the amount as PayPal adds a processing fee.

-If you wish to have a semi-private lesson with another student, please add $20.
+If you wish to have a semi-private lesson with another student, please add $10 per additional student.

 Students must be enrolled and attending a class at the time of the lesson to qualify for the "Currently Enrolled Group Student" rate.